DocumentationAPI Reference

 Rate offers typically expire 24 hours after they have been created with longer expiry times available in special circumstances.
 We recommend that getRates be called a couple of times per day for a better user experience which means it's possible to have multiple, non-expired rate offers.
 In that case, the latest rate offer should be used for new visitors.

-How to utilize your Guaranteed Rate (Optional)
+How to utilize your guaranteed rate (optional)

 To guarantee your exchange rate, pass along the RateOfferId from the response when creating a session.